grap/grap-odoo-business/product_label_mrp/readme/DESCRIPTION.rst

-This module extends the functionality of Product module to support labels on products.
+Adds related products labels on MRP BoMs and BoMs lines.